pelias/documentation/getting-started/002-search.md

 * Pinnacle Jr YMCA, Toronto, Ontario
 * Cooper Koo Family Cherry Street YMCA Centre, Toronto, Ontario

-### We respect your boundaries
+### Specify multiple boundaries

-If you're going to attempt using multiple boundary types in a single search request, be aware that the results will come from the **intersection** of all the boundaries!
+If you're going to attempt using multiple boundary types in a single search request, be aware that the results will come from the intersection of all the boundaries.
 So if you provide regions that don't overlap, you'll be looking at an empty set of results.
 You've been warned.
-Here's a visual of how it works:
+Here's an image of how it works:

 ![](https://github.com/dianashk/pelias-doc/blob/master/getting-started/overlapping_boundaries.gif)

-## Prioritizing Nearby Places
+## Prioritize results by proximity
-Many usecases call for the ability to surface nearby results to the front of the list, while still allow important matches from further away to be visible.
-If that's your conundrum, here's what you've got to do.
+Many usecases call for the ability to promote nearby results to the top of the list, while still allowing important matches from farther away to be visible.
+If that's your conundrum, here's what to do.

-### ...around a point of focus
+### Prioritize around a point

 ![](https://github.com/dianashk/pelias-doc/blob/master/getting-started/focus_point.png)

-Search will focus on a given point anywhere on earth, and results within **~100km** will be prioritized higher, thereby surfacing highest in the list.
+Search will focus on a given point anywhere on earth, and results within 100 kilometers will be prioritized higher, thereby surfacing highest in the list.
 Once all the nearby results have been found, additional results will come from the rest of the world, without any further location-based prioritization.

-#### Example time
-Let's find **YMCA** again, but this time near **Sydney Opera House, Australia**
+To find YMCA again, but this time near the a specific coordinate location (representing the Sydney Opera House) in Sydney, Australia.

 > [/v1/search?api_key={YOUR-KEY}&text=YMCA&___focus.point.lat=-33.856680&focus.point.lon=151.215281___](http://pelias.bigdev.mapzen.com/v1/search?api_key={YOUR_API_KEY}&text=YMCA&focus.point.lat=-33.856680&focus.point.lon=151.215281)